ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_key_pressed(``key``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if key is pressed
+Checks whether the key is pressed

 **Parameters:**